When a test is run against your API or website, the result of the HTTP

 For more info on using and configuring Setup Steps, see the setup steps documentation.

-Test runs can be re-run at any time from the Assertible dashboard. cases where your API or website had an intermittent error, you want to run the requests again to view logs, and similar scenarios.
+Test runs can be re-run at any time from the Assertible dashboard, including cases where your API or website had an intermittent error, you want to run the requests again to view logs, and similar scenarios.
 To re-run a test run, click the re-run icon () in the test run details view, or in the test run list:

 Note that when re-running tests, the environment settings are reloaded.
 Any changes to auth, variables, host URL, etc, will be updated when the tests are re-run.